Pioreactor/pioreactor/README.md

  - [ ] change password
  - [ ] push ssh keys?
  - [ ] tell leader about unit, and tell unit about leader
- - [ ] add websockets to leader mqtt: https://pypi.org/project/paho-mqtt/
+ - [ ] add websockets to leader mqtt

 ### Running